 - Aerial fireworks

-- Purchase fireworks from reliable vendors
+- Only buy fireworks from a reliable vendor

-- Responsible adults should handle fireworks
+- Only responsible adults should handle fireworks

 - If children are nearby, an adult should closely supervise them at all times